whereareiam/Socialismus/README.md

 # Using the API

-If you need help using the API, you can PM me on Discord (whereareiam) or on [Telegram](https://whereareiam.t.me/).
+If you are in need of help with the API, you can ask me directly or the community on our [Discord server](https://discord.arcadeya.com/).
 You can also read the [Javadocs](https://javadoc.jitpack.io/com/github/whereareiam/Socialismus/api/latest/javadoc/index.html).